Perry Preschool Study Through Age 40

 December 31, 2015

-From 1962–1967, at ages 3 and 4, the subjects were randomly divided into a program group that received a high-quality preschool program based on HighScope’s participatory learning approach and a comparison group who received no preschool program.
-In the study’s most recent phase, 97% of the study participants still living were interviewed at age 40.
+The first phase of the research,from 1962–1967, occured when the children, were ages 3 and 4.
+One group of randomly divided subjects received a high-quality preschool program.
+At the same time, the other comparison group received no preschool program.
+36 years later, when the original study participants were 40 years old, they were interviewed again.
 Additional data were gathered from the subjects’ school, social services, and arrest records.

-The study found that adults at age 40 who had the preschool program had higher earnings, were more likely to hold a job, had committed fewer crimes, and were more likely to have graduated from high school than adults who did not have preschool.
-See Figures 1 and 2 for more information.
+The Perry Preschool Study found the adults from the preschool group had higher earnings, were more likely to hold a job, had committed fewer crimes, and were more likely to have graduated from high school than the adults who did not have preschool.
+MORE.